puppetlabs/puppet-docs/source/pe/3.7/console_navigating_live_mgmt.markdown

 ### Disabling/Enabling Live Management

-Live Management is deprecated in PE 3.8.0 and will be replaced by improved resource management functionality in future releases.
-For this reason, Live Management is not enabled by default as in previous versions of PE.

-However, if you install PE with [an answer file][install_automated], and set `q_disable_live_management` to "n", Live Management will be enabled.
-(Note that the default to `q_disable_live_management` is "y".)
-Enabling Live Management via the web-based installer is not available.

-The status of Live Management is not managed during an upgrade of PE unless you specifically indicate a change is needed in an answer file.
-In other words, if your pre-upgrade version of PE has Live Management enabled, it will remain enabled after you upgrade unless you explicitly add `q_disable_live_manangement=y` in an answer file.

-You can enable/disable Live Management at any time during normal operations by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master (for mono installs) or on the PE console (for split installs).
+In some cases, after you install PE, you may find that your workflow requires live management to be disabled.
+You can disable/enable live management at any time by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master.
 Note that after making your change, you must run `sudo /etc/init.d/pe-httpd restart` to complete the process.

+By default, `disable_live_managment` is set to `false`, but you can also configure your [answer file installations][install_automated] or [upgrades][install_upgrading] to disable/enable live management as needed during installation or upgrade.

 [install_automated]: ./install_automated.html
+[install_upgrading]: ./install_upgrading.html#enabling_disabling-live-management-during-an-upgrade

 The Node List
 -----